Snagit

 Hi, my name is Thomas Boldt, and I’ve been a tech fanatic for decades.
 During my work as a graphic designer and photography writer, I’ve often found it necessary to communicate complex ideas as quickly and clearly as possible.

-Creating detailed instructional videos and screen captures is almost always faster and more effective than long-winded text explanations, and as a result, I’ve experimented with a number of different screen capture programs over the years.
-They are definitely not all created equal, and the last thing you want to do in the middle of a difficult explanation is stop and struggle with your software, so I appreciate the value of a well-designed program.
+Creating detailed instructional videos and screen captures is almost always faster and more effective than long-winded text explanations, and as a result, I’ve experimented with a number of different screen capture apps over the years.
+They are definitely not all created equal, and the last thing you want to do in the middle of a difficult explanation is to stop and struggle with your software, so I appreciate the value of a well-designed capture app.

 TechSmith has not provided any compensation in exchange for this review, nor did they provide me with a free copy of the program – I tested using the free trial version available to everyone.
 They have had no editorial input on the following review.